magikcypress/slim-boot-boilerplate/README.md

 Check database connection with ORM::configure in app/bootstrap.php

-Import all vendor for this app
+All vendor imported for this app

 Install official vendor with composer in your project: